 The legal basis for processing (including specific General Data Protection Regulation articles):

-Article 6(1)e: Public task: processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law.
+Article 6(1)e: Public task: processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller

 Article 9(h): processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of Union or Member State law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3